-Healthcare is a Human Right – Community Health Care Projects – Inclusive Healthcare – Conflict Resolution – Mental Health – Harm Reduction – Street Medicine – Mobile Medicine – Herbal Education Programs – Online Herbal Research – Herbal Organizations – Conferences + Festivals – Medicine Making Supplies – Local Atlanta Resources – Grow A Row Resources – Legal Schmegal
+Healthcare is a Human Right – Community Health Care Projects – Inclusive Healthcare – Conflict Resolution – Mental Health – Harm Reduction – Street Medicine – Mobile Medicine – Herbal Education Programs – Online Herbal Research – Herbal Organizations – First Aid – Medicine Making Supplies – Local Atlanta Resources – Grow A Row Resources – Legal Schmegal

 HEALTHCARE IS A HUMAN RIGHT